keycloakify/keycloakify/README.md

 To [converts the `.ftl` values into a JavaScript object](https://github.com/InseeFrLab/keycloakify/blob/main/src/bin/build-keycloak-theme/generateFtl/common.ftl) without making assumptions on the `.data_model` we have to do things that throws.
 It's all-right because every statement that can fail is inside an `<#attempt><#recorver>` block but it results in errors being printed to the logs.

+# The pages take too long to load ?

+The problem of templates taking a long time to load only happens in the test environment, when you have a console logging all the above-mentioned `.ftl` warnings in real time.
+Logging all those warnings is what takes time.
+Once in production page load is way faster.

 # Adding custom message (to `i18n/useKcMessage.tsx`)